 While I’m not saying our lives during the pandemic have been anything close to the horrors of World War II, this time in our lives has been significant and feels like a historical benchmark in so many ways.

-For in years to come, when the days get really hard, we’ll be able to look back on 2020 and say, “If I can make it through that I can make it through anything.”
+For in years to come, when the days get really hard, we’ll be able to look back on these trying years and say, “If I can make it through that I can make it through anything.”

-No matter how you’ve dealt with the rollercoaster ride of 2020, there are only 100 days left to embrace.
+No matter how you’ve dealt with the rollercoaster ride that has become this year, there are only 100 days left to embrace.

 - Finish what you’ve started.

 - Finally address those things you’ve been putting off for years.
 Even the heart stuff you know will be painful to deal with.

 - Find a daily ritual you truly enjoy.

 - Stop doing the things you know are no longer serving your needs or the needs of your family.